MayureshPG1/VisualSimilarityImageSearch/readme.md

 **V_2.0:**
 *Following are the problems and modification in V_2.0:*

 - To execute the code we have to train and extract the feature vectors each time.
-This takes a long time to check results
+This takes a long time to check results.
   - Now let's divide to code into training and testing part
 - Let's save the feature vectors and KNN model to the local disk at the end of training and reload it back at the time of testing
   - This will also reduce the number of variables that need to be in memory all the time.